 Store it in a bowl covered with plastic wrap or in an airtight container.

-Store extra dairy free pudding in an airtight container or a bowl covered in plastic wrap in the fridge for up to 2 days.
+Once completely cool, store extra dairy free pudding in an airtight container or a bowl covered in plastic wrap in the fridge for up to 2 days.

 Before consuming, make sure to give it a good stir.